okansungur/quarkus/quarkus-entry/code-with-quarkus/README.md

 # code-with-quarkus Project
+Quarkus was created to enable Java developers to create applications for a modern, cloud-native world.
+Quarkus is a Kubernetes-native Java framework

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode